 For students who would like to have a traditional bound text covering similar content.
 We recommend the following optional supplemental text: Daniel Liang, Introduction to Java Programming, Brief Version (10th edition, Pearson, ISBN 9780133592207 or 11th edition, Pearson, ISBN 9780134611037)

-TopHat is a mobile app that is used to answer questions during lecture.
+TopHat is a mobile app that is used to answer questions during lecture and is a part of your participation grade.

 Piazza is an online tool for asking and answering questions for all students in CS 200.
 Piazza is available to you anywhere you have access to the internet.
 It is delivered and supported by a company called Piazza.